gpadolina/TimeSeries-notes/TimeSeries/11 - AdvancedForecastingMethods.md

 2. The parameter estimates.
 3. The choise of model for the historical data.
 4. The continuation of the historical data generating process into the future.
+#### Bagged ETS forecasts
+Another use for these bootstrapped time series is to improve forecast accuracy.
+If we produce forecasts from each of the additional time series and average the resulting forecasts, we get better forecasts than if we simply forecast the original time series directly.
+This is called "bagging" which stands for "bootstrap aggregating."

+We could simply average the simulated future sample paths computed earlier.
+However, if our interest is only in improving point forecast accuracy and not in also obtaining improved prediction intervals, then it is quicker to average the point forecast from each series.
+The speed improvement comes about because we do not need to produce so many simulated series.